seonmokim/SearchMC/README.md

 # Install STP

+SearchMC uses STP for converting an SMT formula to a CNF formula.
 STP relies on a few dependencies, namely boost, flex/bison and minisat.
 Installing the required header files and binaries can be achieved through the following.
 (Tested on Ubuntu 14.04.)
 ```
 $ sudo apt-get install cmake bison flex libboost-all-dev python perl
 ```